University of Texas at Austin College of Education: Degree Programs

-The Graduate Programs offered by the College of Education include master, doctoral, and certification programs that are managed by each of our five departments in concert with the Graduate School at the University of Texas at Austin.
+The Graduate Programs offered by the College of Education include master, doctoral, and certification programs that are managed by each of its five departments in concert with the Graduate School at the University of Texas at Austin.
 These programs offer research-driven experiences that pair theory and practice in collaborative environments and programs that may lead to a recommendation for teacher certification (the M.Ed.+).

 Diversity and Inclusion

-Diversity and inclusion have long been core values of the College of Education.
+The College of Education prioritizes diversity and inclusion as core values of the school.
 In May 2019, Dean Charles R. Martinez Jr. named Professor Richard Reddick the inaugural dean for equity, community, engagement, and outreach.
-In this role, Reddick provides leadership and focus to support the college’s continued commitment to advancing a culture of social justice, equity, diversity, and inclusion.
+In this role, Reddick provided leadership and focus to support the college’s continued commitment to advancing a culture of social justice, equity, diversity, and inclusion.
+Multiple facility members in the Department of Curriculum and Instruction prioritize the success of Latinx and African American students, teaching and researching topics such as the effect of racism on learning, the positive effect of biliteracy on long-term relationships with students, and the importance of diversity in early childhood.

+The College of Education houses Project MALES (Mentoring to Achieve Latino Educational Success), a program dedicated to enhancing chances of success and retention of Latino males in both secondary and postsecondary education.
+It aims to combat the gender gap in educational attainment for Latino males.

 Program Rankings

 For more than 20 years, the College of Education has been ranked by U.S. News & World Report as one of the best colleges of education in the country.
-In the 2021 edition, the college was ranked 15th overall.
+In the 2025 edition, the college was ranked 6th overall.

 College programs have been ranked highly in the following categories: